Field goal range: Average field goal range

 The exact field goal range varies for each team, depending on the ability of the team's placekicker.
-While some weaker placekickers may have trouble kicking field goals longer than 30 yards (making field goals from beyond the 13 difficult), others may consistently make 50-yarders, making it practical to kick from beyond the 33.
-For most NFL kickers, the 35-yard line is typically the limit of their field goal range.
+While some weaker placekickers may have trouble kicking field goals longer than 45 yards (making field goals from beyond the 28 difficult), others may consistently make 50-yarders, making it practical to kick from beyond the 33.
+For most NFL kickers, the 38-yard line is typically the limit of their field goal range (since the ball is kicked 7 yards behind the line of scrimmage and 10 yards back into the endzone where the goal posts are located, making the typical limit a 55-yard field goal).
 Weather conditions, particularly wind, also have a significant impact on field goal range; kicking with the wind at the kicker's back significantly increases field goal range, while kicking against the wind or with a stiff crosswind will greatly reduce the kicker's effective range, while generally there is no advantage beyond assured targeting of a kick if a game is being played indoors.
 Heavy snowfall can greatly reduce field goal range, both by weighing the ball down and by making it more difficult to get a secure spotting of the ball or sufficient momentum in the run-up.
-Altitude also affects kicking range; both the longest punt in NFL history and three of the four longest field goals in NFL history took place in Denver, Colorado, which is more than 3000 ft higher in elevation than the next-highest NFL city (the Phoenix suburb of Glendale, Arizona).
+Altitude also affects kicking range; both the longest punt in NFL history and three of the four longest field goals in NFL history took place in Denver, Colorado, which is more than 3000 ft higher in elevation than the next-highest NFL city (the Las Vegas suburb of Paradise, Nevada).
 From the 1970s through the 1990s, artificial turf improved a kicker's field goal range by having less friction during the kick; one of the reasons Scott Norwood missed the game-winning kick in Super Bowl XXV was that he kicked on artificial turf in Buffalo and struggled with longer field goals on natural grass throughout his career, and Super Bowl XXV was played on a grass surface.
-(Modern artificial turf, which has similar depth and characteristics to natural grass, does not have an appreciable effect on kicking range.)
+Modern artificial turf, which has similar depth and characteristics to natural grass, does not have an appreciable effect on kicking range.

-In high school football, players are permitted to kick off special flat kicking tees up to two inches high.
+In high school football, players are permitted to kick off special flat-kicking tees up to two inches high.
 The NCAA banned the use of kicking tees in 1989.
 Most of the longer-range field goals in NCAA history were kicked prior to the elimination of tees; the use of tees allowed the ball to be elevated out of the field's grass or turf, reducing friction in the opening milliseconds of the kick and allowing for longer kicks.